yining043/cuopt/docs/cuopt/source/lp-milp-settings.rst

 Note: The default method is ``Concurrent``.

-C API users should use the constants defined in `C API Section for Methods </cuopt-c/lp-milp/lp-milp-c-api.html#method-constants>`_ for this parameter.
+C API users should use the constants defined in :ref:`method-constants` for this parameter.

-Server Thin client users should use the `Method enum </cuopt-server/client-api/sh-cli-api.html#cuopt_sh_client.SolverMethod>`_ for this parameter.
+Server Thin client users should use the :class:`cuopt_sh_client.SolverMethod` for this parameter.